 Instead of feeling too sophisticated and fancy, contemporary decor takes traditional style and makes it more casual and updated which is why you'll often hear the word contemporary style and traditional modern style used interchangeably.

-Of course to ensure you don’t go too far in any one direction with traditional modern style there are key elements you’ll want to look for so it’s important to know what makes contemporary home decor unique.
+Of course to ensure you don't go too far in any one direction with traditional modern style there are key elements you'll want to look for so it's important to know what makes contemporary home decor unique and know if this decorating style fits with the style you want in your home.

 You'll hear the term contemporary decor used often so it may seem that it's a really broad term, but I assure you, contemporary home decor has unique style elements that can easily create a really inviting look and feel.